A Statement from Founder Dr. Peter C.C. Wang:

 In order to further promote mutual understanding and cultural exchange between Chinese and American people, Dr. Wang suggested that American teachers who want to be certified in Chinese language teaching go to rural China to have a total immersion through the SSLP.
 In this way they can improve their Chinese proficiency while teaching Chinese students English with Chinese language teaching in the U.S.A. and China’s poverty alleviation through education growing together.
 This program is being carried out in collaboration with Stanford University, Technology and Education Connecting Cultures (TECC), and TECC Summer Institute (TSI) through the Stanford Chapter of the Wang Foundation.

-From the founding of the Wang Center for Global Education ten years ago, Dr. Wang has made tremendous contributions to not only promoting friendship between Chinese and American youth and advocating the idea of poverty alleviation through education, but also to proposing many pioneering ideas to help build a just, peaceful and sustainable future.
+From the founding of the Wang Center for Global and Community Engaged Education ten years ago, Dr. Wang has made tremendous contributions to not only promoting friendship between Chinese and American youth and advocating the idea of poverty alleviation through education, but also to proposing many pioneering ideas to help build a just, peaceful and sustainable future.
 Dr. Wang creates continues to give back to society in the spirit of sharing, and helping to build a bridge to a peaceful and prosperous future with a determination, attitude and resolve to “just do it”.

 Dr. Peter C.C.
 Wang,